 Digital health and technology

-During the COVID-19 pandemic, stroke teams are now working more remotely to reduce the risk of infection, which has required the rapid implementation of virtual consultation and rehabilitation.
+During the pandemic, stroke teams are now working more remotely to reduce the risk of infection, which has required the rapid implementation of virtual consultation and rehabilitation.
 National community and secondary care guidance as well as local guidance has been released to support these ways of working and to provide examples of best practice.
-More information is below.
-On 21st May, we hosted a webinar on remote working which you can view here.
+A national community hub with resources and a community of practice has been launched.

 It is essential that healthcare professionals select and utilise digital technology appropriately, ideally using evidenced based products that have been endorsed by the NHS or a similar body.
 A product must be beneficial to its user, and should also comply with UK information governance requirements, with cost and accessibility other important considerations.